assaf/zombie/doc/API.md

 - `userAgent` -- The User-Agent string to send to the server.
 - `silent` -- If true, supress all `console.log` output from scripts.
 You can still view it with `window.console.output`.
 - `site` -- Base URL for all requests.
 If set, you can call `visit` with relative URL.
 - `waitFor` -- Tells `wait` function how long to wait (in milliseconds) while timers fire.
-Defaults to 1 second.
+Defaults to 0.5 seconds.

 ### browser.visit(url, callback)
 ### browser.visit(url, options, callback)